rikhuijzer/GenTex.jl/README.md

 The full LaTeX syntax is supported since the math expressions are passed into `pdflatex`.
 However, it is quite tricky to detect which parts of a string need to be interpreted as LaTeX.
-A regular expression is used which can detect at least the following expressions:
+A regular expression is used; it can detect at least the following LaTeX expressions.

 ```jl
 text = raw"""